vmware/vic-product/docs/user_doc/vic_vsphere_admin/plugins_vcsa.md

-# Install the Client Plug-Ins on a vCenter Server Appliance #
+# Manually Install the Client Plug-Ins on a vCenter Server Appliance #

+If you installed vSphere Integrated Containers 1.4.3 or later, by default the plug-ins are installed automatically.
+If you deselected the option to install the plug-ins when you deployed the vSphere Integrated Containers appliance, or if you installed a version of vSphere Integrated Containers that pre-dates 1.4.3, you must install the plug-ins manually.

-You install the vSphere Client plug-ins for vSphere Integrated Containers by logging into the vCenter Server appliance and running a script.
+You manually install the vSphere Client plug-ins for vSphere Integrated Containers by logging into the vCenter Server appliance and running a script.
 The script registers an extension with vCenter Server, and instructs vCenter Server to download the plug-in files from the file server in the vSphere Integrated Containers appliance.

 The installer installs a basic plug-in for the Flex-based vSphere Web Client on vCenter Server 6.0, 6.5, or 6.7, and a plug-in with more complete functionality for the HTML5 vSphere Client on vCenter Server 6.5 and 6.7.

 **Prerequisites**

 - The HTML5 plug-in requires vCenter Server 6.7 or vCenter Server 6.5.0d or later.
 The HTML5 plug-in does not function with earlier versions of vCenter Server 6.5.0.
 - You are installing the plug-ins on a vCenter Server appliance instance.
-If you are running vCenter Server on Windows, see [Install the Client Plug-Ins on vCenter Server for Windows](plugins_vc_windows.md).
+If you are running vCenter Server on Windows, see [Manually Install the Client Plug-Ins on vCenter Server for Windows](plugins_vc_windows.md).
 - You have not installed a previous version of the plug-ins.
 To upgrade a previous installation, see [Upgrade the vSphere Client Plug-Ins on vCenter Server Appliance](upgrade_h5_plugin_vcsa.md).
+- You deselected the option to install the plug-ins when you deployed the vSphere Integrated Containers appliance, or you installed a version of vSphere Integrated Containers that pre-dates 1.4.3.
+For information about deploying the appliance, see [Deploy the vSphere Integrated Containers Appliance](deploy_vic_appliance.md).
 - Go to the vCenter Server Appliance Management Interface (VAMI) at https://<i>vcsa_address</i>:5480, log in as the appliance `root` user, then click **Access**, and make sure that SSH Login and Bash Shell are enabled.
-- You deployed the vSphere Integrated Containers appliance.
-For information about deploying the appliance, see [Deploy the vSphere Integrated Containers Appliance](deploy_vic_appliance.md).
 - Obtain the vCenter Server certificate thumbprint.
 For information about how to obtain and verify the certificate thumbprint, see [Obtain vSphere Certificate Thumbprints](obtain_thumbprint.md).
 - The system on which you run the script is running `awk`.